Everest Three High Passes Trek

 • Max Altitude5545 m / 18192 ft ( Kala Pathar)

-• AccommodationHotels in Kathmandu and Guest houses during trekking
+• AccommodationHotels in Kathmandu and local teahouse lodges during the trek

-• MealsBreakfast in Kathmandu and All meals during trekking
+• MealsBreakfast in Kathmandu and all meals during the trekking period

 • Trip Start/EndLukla